LACMIP/emu/docs/_documentation/typecollection.md

  *Field* | *On the Invert.
 Paleo. tab...*
    --- | ---
    *Locality* & *Cat.
 No.* | Verify that the LACMIP locality and catalog numbers listed on the catalog record match the locality number painted on the specimen in white paint, as well as what's on the specimen's old label(s) in its box.
-(Reminder: This is what a [locality number]({{ site.baseurl }}/assets/images/catalogue_localitynumbers.jpg) looks like and this is what a [catalog number]{{ site.baseurl }}/assets/images/cataloging_edits.jpg) looks like.)
+(Reminder: This is what a [locality number]({{ site.baseurl }}/assets/images/catalogue_localitynumbers.jpg) looks like and this is what a [catalog number]({{ site.baseurl }}/assets/images/cataloging_edits.jpg) looks like.)
 You may need to open the corresponding Sites record to compare (use the blue arrow to open it).
 While mismatches are uncommon, immediately alert the collections staff if you find one.
    *Lot Count* | Verify the number of specimens in the lot that have the same type number.
 In the type collection, this value is **typically "1"**, but occasionally there will be more than one fossil (or piece of fossil) with the same type number; in either case, update the lot count to reflect the true number of specimens.
 Refer to the [guidelines for counting]({{ site.baseurl }}/documentation/digitizing/#counting) and ask for help if you're still unsure.
 Do not count synthetic objects, like rubber peels, that may also be in the box.
    *Disposition* | Verify the physical state of the specimen lot.
 For the vast majority of lots, you will verify that they are in the collection by choosing **"in collection"**.
 However, if you encounter an empty box, a specimen may be "missing" or "on loan", and *Disposition* should be updated accordingly. **If the specimen is missing**, transcribe any relevant notes you find in the box into *Lot Remarks*, [for example]({{ site.baseurl }}/assets/images/catalogue_missing.png), "G.S., 9/1971, Missing".
 Likewise, **if the specimen is on loan**, transcribe any relevant information at your disposal into *Lot Remarks* in [this format]({{ site.baseurl }}/assets/images/catalogue_loan.png): "On loan to [name], [affiliation] (YYYY-MM-DD) (email)".
 Ask the collections staff if the correct disposition is not readily apparent.
    *P/CP* | Refers to "part" (P) and counterpart" (CP) and is typically used for compression fossils and concretions.
 If both parts (halves) are present, check this box and make sure *Lot Count* is updated accordingly.